-Several solutions to the register adjacency problem have been described in [4] and [7]-[9].
-However, the problem of reliably generating test patterns that provide high fault coverage during circular BIST has not been adequately dealt with.
+While a number of solutions have been developed for the register adjacency problem, the problem of reliably generating test patterns that provide high fault coverage during circular BIST has not been adequately dealt with.
 This problem is the major factor that limits the effectiveness of circular BIST and is the problem that is addressed in this paper.

-The test patterns generated by an LFSR have a guaranteed pseudorandom property that can be used to reliably predict fault coverage given the detection probabilities of the faults in the circuit [10].
+The test patterns generated by an LFSR have a guaranteed pseudo-random property that can be used to reliably predict fault coverage given the detection probabilities of the faults in the circuit [McCluskey 88].
 This is not the case for the test patterns that are generated during circular BIST.
-Some probabilistic models of circuit behavior were used in [5] and [7] to try to estimate the expected number of different test patterns that are generated in a k-bit section of the circular chain during circular BIST.
+Some probabilistic models of circuit behavior were used in [Krasniewski 89] and [Pilarski 92] to try to estimate the expected number of different test patterns that are generated in a k-bit section of the circular chain during circular BIST.
 This analysis assumes that the inputs to the k-bit section of the circular chain are completely independent of the outputs of the k-bit section.
 This assumption is really an approximation because obviously the circular nature of the chain means that the outputs of the k-bit section will eventually influence the inputs of the k-bit section after some number of clock cycles.
 Consequently, the number of different test patterns and the probability distribution of the patterns that are predicted by probabilistic analysis of circular BIST are not reliable and cannot be depended on.
-As has been shown in [11] and [12], in many real circuits, the fault coverage provided by circular BIST can be surprisingly low.
+As has been shown in [Brynestad 90] and [Corno 94], in many real circuits, the fault coverage provided by circular BIST can be surprisingly low.

-One way to view circular BIST is that it converts the circuit into an autonomous finite-state machine (FSM) (i.e., with no primary inputs) during testing.
+One way to view circular BIST is that it converts the circuit into an autonomous finite state machine (i.e., a FSM with no primary inputs) during testing.
 In the state transition diagram for circular BIST, there is exactly one outgoing edge from each state.
-A state may not necessarily have any incoming edges, in which case it can only be visited if it is the initial state.
-The state transition diagram contains one or more cycles that partition it into state transition subgraphs; this is illustrated in Fig. 1.
-One problem that can arise with circular BIST is limit cycling, which occurs when the circuit gets stuck in a state cycle and repeatedly generates the same test patterns.
-It should be noted that for large circuits, as circular BIST was originally proposed for in [5], limit cycling is very unlikely to occur.
-However, for control circuits and other smaller circuits, identifying an initial state for circular BIST that will not result in limit cycling is a problem.
+A state may not necessarily have any incoming edges in which case it can only be visited if it is the initial state.
+The state transition diagram contains one or more cycles which partition it into state transition subgraphs, this is illustrated in Fig. 2.
+One problem that arises with circular BIST is limit cycling which occurs when the circuit gets stuck in a state cycle and repeatedly generates the same test patterns.
+Identifying an initial state for circular BIST that will not result in limit cycling is a problem.
 Another problem is that the set of test patterns that detect fault F_1 may be in a disjoint set of state transition subgraphs from the set of test patterns that detect fault F_2 .
-In that case, no initial seed can be found that will allow both faults to be detected.
-These problems do not arise with an LFSR because there is only one cycle (besides the degenerate all-zero state), and the distance between states that detect different faults can be reliably predicted with probabilistic analysis.
+In that case, no initial seed can be found which will allow both faults to be detected.
+These problems do not arise with an LFSR because there is only one cycle (besides the degenerate all 0 state), and the distance between states that detect different faults can be reliably predicted with probabilistic analysis.